zwave-js/node-zwave-js/docs/api/controller.md

 Rebuilds routes for a single alive node in the network, updating the neighbor list and assigning fresh routes to association targets.
 The returned promise resolves to `true` if the process was completed, or `false` if it was unsuccessful.

-> [!ATTENTION] Rebuilding routes for a single node will delete existing priority routes and priority return routes.
+> [!ATTENTION] Rebuilding routes for a single node will delete existing priority return routes to end nodes and the SUC.
 It is recommended to first check if priority return routes are known to exist using `getPriorityReturnRoutesCached` and `getPrioritySUCReturnRouteCached` and asking for confirmation before proceeding.

 #### `beginRebuildingRoutes`